Padredilg/CodeQuizWebAPI/README.md

 # Luiz Guilherme Padredi

-# Code Quiz Web-API
+# Code Quiz Web-API :pencil:

-## Description
+## :label: Description
-I created this personalized coding quiz for the fourth challenge of UCF's Coding Bootcamp.
+Challenge #4 - UCF's Coding Bootcamp.</br>
+In this Challenge I had to create a Code Quiz using only HTML, CSS, and JavaScript.

-## Instructions
+## :scroll: Instructions
-The quiz consists of a few code related questions.
+The quiz consists of a few code related questions. </br>
-The user will create a name and take a timed quiz.
+The user will create a name and take a timed quiz. </br>
-At the end of the quiz, the user will see their final score.
+At the end of the quiz, the user will see their final score. </br>
-If the user's score is the new highest score, then the user's name and score will be shown in the Highest Score page.
+If the user's score is the new highest score, then the user's name and score will be shown in the Highest Score page.</br>

-## Coding Languages Used
+## 	:hash: Coding Languages Used
-* HTML
-* CSS
-* JavaScript
+:heavy_check_mark: HTML</br>
+:heavy_check_mark: CSS</br>
+:heavy_check_mark: JavaScript</br></br>

-- jQuery and Bootstrap were not used.
+jQuery and Bootstrap were not used.

-## Website
+## :desktop_computer: Website
 https://padredilg.github.io/CodeQuizWebAPI/

-## Credits
+## :clap: Credits
-Created by Luiz Guilherme Padredi
+:hammer_and_wrench: Created by Luiz Guilherme Padredi

 <a href='https://www.freepik.com/vectors/education'>Animated brain vectors created by pch.vector - www.freepik.com</a>